 NOTE: If you've had bare skin contact with a bat or found a bat in a bedroom where someone has been sleeping, or if any of your pets could have possibly have had contact with the bat, please take it to the UMN Diagnostic Lab (DLab) for rabies testing.
 The DLab is on the St. Paul Campus.
 There is more information here on the DLab.
 We do NOT test animals at WRC.
 Here's a video on how to safely contain the bat.

 During the winter we'll have as many as 200+ bats in care at the center.
 We over-winter the bats, releasing them in the spring so they can return to their breeding/maternal roost areas.

-We also test every bat who comes to us for White Nose Syndrome (WNS).
-As the fungus spreads across the nation, it's wiping out bat poulations.
+We test select species of bats for White Nose Syndrome (WNS).
+As the fungus spreads across the nation, it's wiping out bat populations.
 Every year we successfully treat and release a handful of WNS bats.
 The key to treatment is finding the bat before extensive frostbite or weight loss occurs.
 If found in time, we can successfully treat and release the bats.
-This is an expensive undertaking.
+If you've found a bat in the snow in the winter or early spring, please bring it to us as soon as possible.
+Caring for the bats and testing for WNS is an expensive undertaking.
 We appreciate your financial support to help us treat these amazing animals.